LiquidGalaxyLAB/reforestation-assistant-simulator/README.md

 ### Step 1: Download apk

-Download the apk file from [this repository](https://github.com/LiquidGalaxyLAB/reforestation-assistant-simulator/tree/main/resources) or the [shared drive folder](https://drive.google.com/drive/folders/16yQr1vyfkY4nVqhDR_kzpLMki1UTQzkL?usp=sharing) and save it to your device
+Download the apk file from [this repository](https://github.com/LiquidGalaxyLAB/reforestation-assistant-simulator/releases/download/v2.0.0/app-release.apk) or the [Google Play Store](https://play.google.com/store/apps/details?id=com.galaxy.ras2) and save it to your device

 ### Step 2: Install